42 Examples of Cyberbullying

 Sextortion: Sextortion is a cyberbullying tactic by which children exploit other children for sex and/or sexually themed activities in exchange for not disclosing embarrassing and humiliating information about the target child.
 If the target child does not submit to their sexual directives, they threaten to disclose sensitive information to loved ones, employers, educators, peers or organizations if the victim does not submit to their demands.

 Slut Shaming: Slut Shaming is a cyberbullying tactic primarily targeting a female.
 A form of sexual cyberbullying, Slut Shaming occurs when a cyberbully records images or videos of the target child that can easily be construed as sexually provocative.
-Often times, the images and video used to shame the target child have been captured without the child’s consent or knowledge.
+Often, the images and video used to shame the target child have been captured without the child’s consent or knowledge.
 Once these images and videos have been obtained, the cyberbully publishes this information throughout the school and within social networking sites.

 Social Media Bullying